sieteunoseis/timbers-wallpaper/README.md

 ## Version History

+### v2.6.0 (May 27, 2025)

+- Moved background and patch images from public folder to assets folder
+- Fixed iOS image download issues with Vite's asset handling
+- Resolved CORS restrictions for background images
+- Ensured compatibility with iOS Safari for downloaded wallpapers
+- Updated image loading utility to use Vite's URL imports

+### v2.5.0 (May 27, 2025)

+- Fixed match information not showing in downloaded wallpapers with gradient backgrounds
+- Ensured schedule section always appears in final wallpapers

 ### v2.4.0 (May 27, 2025)

 - Fixed ghost effect/shadow issues on text elements when refreshing the page